Georgetown University: Athletics

-The sailing team has won fourteen national championships since 2001, as well as one World Championship in match racing.
-Over that time they have graduated 79 All-Americans and 6 College Sailors of the year.
-Georgetown has been nationally successful in both cross country and track and field, and in 2011, the women's cross country team won Georgetown's second team NCAA Championship.
-The rowing teams are perennial contenders as well for national titles.
+The sailing team has won 14 national championships and one world championship in match racing since 2001.
+Over this time, the sailing team has graduated 79 All-Americans and six College Sailors of the year.

+Georgetown has been nationally successful in both cross country and track and field.
+In 2011, the women's cross country team won Georgetown's second team NCAA championship.

 The men's and women's lacrosse teams have both been ranked in the top ten nationally, as have both soccer teams, with the men winning Georgetown's third team national championship in 2019, and the women making the national quarterfinals in 2010 and the semifinals in 2016.

-The rugby club team also made it to the Division II Final Four in 2005 and 2009.
+The rugby club team made it to the Division II Final Four in 2005 and 2009.
 In 2019, Georgetown won the women's team championship at the United States Intercollegiate Boxing Association national tournament held at Syracuse University.

 Former Georgetown tennis coach Gordon "Gordie" Ernst, one of several people implicated in the 2019 college admissions bribery scandal, is alleged to have facilitated the admission to Georgetown of as many as 12 students through fraudulent means while accepting bribes of up to $950,000.
 Ernst had relocated to the University of Rhode Island, where he was placed on administrative leave after he was charged and arrested.
 He later pled guilty to conspiracy to commit federal programs bribery, three counts of federal programs bribery, and to filing false tax returns for failing to report many of the bribery payments.